Credit Suisse CEO: job cuts across all units, regions

 Dougan said he was pleased that the Swiss franc had been more stable in the quarter but said he expected more foreign exchange volatility to come and structural measures to offset the strong currency could only be enacted over time.

-Credit Suisse said this summer it would cut about 2,000 jobs out of a total staff of about 50,700 as it targeted 1 billion francs in cost savings.
+Credit Suisse said this summer it would cut about 2,000 jobs out of a total staff of about 50,700 as it targeted 1 billion francs (709 million pounds) in cost savings.
 It said the new cuts announced on Tuesday should bring those cost savings to 2 billion francs.

 (Reporting by Katharina Bart)